meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/reference-manual/special/awh.rst

 in principle :math:`\rho_0(\lambda)` can be any of the target distributions mentioned above.

-Lastly, it is possible to automatically optimize the target distribution (:math:`\rho_0(\lambda)`) based on the AWH friction metric (see section :ref:`awhfriction`).
+Lastly, it is possible to automatically scale the target distribution (:math:`\rho_0(\lambda)`) based on the AWH friction metric (see section :ref:`awhfriction`).
 This implies scaling the target distribution by the square root of the friction metric (see :eq:`Eq. %s <eqawhsqrtmetric>`),

 .. math:: \rho(\lambda) = \rho_0(\lambda) w_{\mathrm{user}}(\lambda) \sqrt{\det\eta_{\mu\nu}(\lambda)},
-          :label: eqnawhfrictionopt
+          :label: eqnawhmetricopt

 where :math:`w_{\mathrm{user}}(\lambda)` can be uniform and
 \sqrt{\det\eta_{\mu\nu}(\lambda)} is the square root of the friction metric.